jbuenaseda/streeteasy_time_series/README.md

 ## Conclusion
-Moving into the city or within the city is a grueling task from the highly competitive apartment market to the consideration of the duration of your lease.
+Selecting a place to rent in the city can be a grueling task, as a renter strives to get the most value out of their rent cost but must also be realistic given a highly competitive apartment market.
+Not to mention other constraining factors such as duration of lease.
 We can always use all the guidance we can get when preparing for a move.
 Knowing how much we can expect a rental to be can put our minds at ease and have one less thing to worry about.
 With that said, the models used for this project given the different neighborhoods and apartment types differ in results.
 Sometimes an ARIMA model would have a lower error but sometimes even the base model beats both ARIMA and FB Prophet.
 It is important that all models are evaluated and compared to each other to get the best results.
 We get a pretty good idea on what rent could be and maybe that's enough to at least get the plan to move forward for now.
 ## Future Improvement
 Some future improvement and further analysis include adding in exogenous variables such as:
 - cost of living of the neighborhood